Miladxsar23/smartstepper/packages/react/README.md

 - Leverages a state machine to track the current step, enabling efficient navigation between steps.
 - Ensures controlled and predictable transitions, preventing unexpected behavior.

-### Nested Steps
+### Config-Driven Stepper
-- Supports nested step structures for complex and multi-layered forms.
+- All step logic, navigation, validation, and views are defined in a single `config` object.
-- Provides clear hierarchy and organization for intricate form flows.
+- No need to define steps as children or schema arrays.

 ### Separation of View and UI Customization
 - Encourages separation between step logic and UI rendering.